katydid/parser/Readme.md

 ### Next

-The `Next` method, returns a `Hint` or an error or an `EOF`, when no more tokens are left:
+The `Next` method, returns a `Hint`, an error or an `EOF`, when no more tokens are left:

 ```
 Next : () -> (Hint | error | EOF)
 ```

-The `Next` method does as little work as possible to move onto the next token and to provide a hint about the kind of token.
+The `Next` method does as little work as possible to move onto the next token and to provide a hint about the kind of token is next.

 ### Hint